 Of the many possible forms of contraception available, some are better suited to those who have existing issues relating to their menstrual cycle (such as severe PMS, bloating, or headaches), which may be alleviated by the hormones in contraceptive methods such as the pill, a hormonal patch, IUS (intrauterine system) or vaginal ring.
 All of these contraceptives contain oestrogen, progesterone, or a mix of both.

 Some women prefer to investigate contraceptive options that last long term, without requiring much maintenance.
-Hormonal patches & implants are a long-term contraceptive possibility.
+Hormonal patches & implants are long-term contraceptive possibilities.
 They have a similar mechanism to the pill but give you a time-released dose of hormones, which means that you don’t have to remember to take your pill every day.

 An IUD (intrauterine device, also referred to as “the coil”) or IUS (intrauterine system) are different kinds of device that are fitted by a gynaecologist, & which can remain in the uterus for a minimum of three years, giving you long-term protection against pregnancy & requiring very little maintenance.
 These devices can also be effective in helping you to manage menstrual issues such as period pains, although it is difficult to know how they will affect you until you try them.

-If you have a casual partner or more than one partner, you may also want to discuss the best contraceptive methods that prevent sexually-transmitted diseases (male or female condoms).
+If you have a casual partner or more than one partner, you may also want to discuss the best contraceptive methods that prevent sexually transmitted diseases (male or female condoms).

-diaphragm (also called a cap)
+- Diaphragm (also called a cap)

-the pill (the combined pill, or the progesterone-only pill)
+- The pill (the combined pill, or the progesterone-only pill)

-condoms (male or female)
+- Condoms (male or female)

-contraceptive implants, injections, or patches
+- Contraceptive implants, injections, or patches

-IUD (intrauterine device, aka the coil)
+- IUD (intrauterine device, aka the coil)

-IUS (intrauterine system, or hormonal coil)
+- IUS (intrauterine system, or hormonal coil)